Articles

 - Training features are not as deep as those in dedicated LMS platforms

-- Advanced features require higher-tier plans and additional per-user fees
+- Advanced features (API, advanced reporting) require higher-tier plans

 How does Trainual compare to Connecteam?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, onboarding, and SOPs.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, new hire training, and SOPs.
 The platform provides structured modules and step-by-step documentation to help growing businesses organize and scale their knowledge base.
 Its approach is especially relevant for teams seeking to break down complex processes into simple, trackable steps.

 The platform is known for its ease of use and quick setup, making it suitable for small to mid-sized businesses, including those in the Home Services industry.
 Waybook offers built-in tests and quizzes to verify knowledge transfer, along with progress tracking to ensure team members stay up to date with the latest procedures.
 The inclusion of a mobile app supports field and mobile workers, which is valuable for distributed or on-the-go teams.

 Key features include an AI content writer for documentation, automated process capture (Shots), and integrations with thousands of tools via Zapier.
-Waybook’s focus on SOPs and process documentation makes it a strong fit for businesses looking to standardize operations without requiring IT staff.
-The platform is highly rated for its ability to quickly organize company knowledge and provide clear, actionable training.
+Waybook’s focus on SOPs and knowledge transfer makes it a strong fit for businesses looking to standardize operations without requiring IT staff or complex setup.
+The platform is highly rated for its ability to quickly organize company knowledge and provide clear, actionable training content.

 Pricing